Italy's Monte dei Paschi gears up for London roadshow amid investor nerves - sources

-LONDON/MILAN, March 29 (Reuters) - Italy’s Banca Monte dei Paschi di Siena (MPS) will meet investors in London on April 4, in a bid to soothe concerns that the lender may need more cash after a costly bailout, sources close to the bank told Reuters.
+LONDON/MILAN (Reuters) - Italy’s Banca Monte dei Paschi di Siena (MPS) (BMPS.MI) will meet investors in London on April 4, two sources close to the bank told Reuters, as the Tuscan lender seeks to soothe concerns over its turnaround progress.

 Political uncertainty in Italy following an inconclusive general election adds to the nervousness surrounding Monte dei Paschi, which is 68 percent owned by the state.